 They loved the island and were loved by the locals, and they wrote books about Corfu which considered as their paradise.

-Much of what we know today about the Durrells in Corfu are based on the narratives of those old residents who still alive, but mainly on the books left by the family members.
+Much of what we know today about the Durrells in Corfu is based on the narratives of those old residents who still alive, but mainly on the books left by the family members.

 He explored the island and made its observations with the help of a friend of the family, the local doctor, naturalist and philosopher Theodoros Stefanidis.

 Stephanidis is the one who cultivated Jerry’s inborn talent and love for the animals and helped him later develop into a great naturalist and reformer of zoos.